guipsamora/pandas_exercises/README.md

 2. Solutions without code
 3. Solutions with code and comments

-The whole point is for you to practice what you learned in tutorials, so you get
+My suggestion is that you learn a topic in a tutorial or video and then do exercises.
+Learn one more topic and do exercises.
+If you got the answer wrong, don't go to the solution with code, follow this [advice](https://github.com/FreeCodeCamp/freecodecamp/wiki/FreeCodeCamp-Get-Help) instead.

-Any collaboration is more than welcome.
+Collaborations are more than welcome. :)